Premier League table without VAR - how final standings would look with no video assistant

 We have looked at how each decision - whether made rightly or wrongly - has impacted the final standings to see how the table might look without the aid of the video assistant.

-There has still been plenty of debate surrounding the use of VAR but combing through each decision it has got more decisions right than it has got wrong.
+There has still been plenty of debate surrounding the use of VAR but after combing through each decision it has got more calls right than it has got wrong.

 While Norwich (11), Everton (9), Newcastle (9), Burnley (8), Leicester City (8), Manchester United (8), had the most decisions overturned against them over the course of the season.